Chapter-wise Summary of Animal Farm | Long Summary

 Summary of Chapter 9:

 Following their seeming victory over Frederick, the animals commence construction on a new windmill.
 Despite his split hoof, Boxer leads their efforts once more, insisting on working harder and starting the windmill before retiring.
-Food supplies are dwindling, but Squealer points out that they have more food and a better life than they have ever had.
+Food supplies are dwindling, but Squealer points out that they have more food and better life than they have ever had.
 The four sows give birth to 31 piglets, and Napoleon, their father, orders to build a schoolroom for their education.
 Meanwhile, the animals’ feeds are being cut day by day, although the pigs continue to gain weight.
 Finally, the Republic of Animal Farm is established, and Napoleon is elected as a President of the Republic of Animal Farm.

 Boxer works as hard as possible to create the windmill once his hoof heals—until he collapses due to a respiratory condition.
 Squealer informs them that Napoleon has sent for the veterinarian at Willingdon to treat him after being carried back to his stall.
-When the van arrives to transport Boxer to the hospital, Benjamin scans the van’s side and discovers Boxer is transported to a slaughterhouse or glue-boiler.
+When the van arrives to transport Boxer to the hospital, Benjamin scans the van’s side and discovers Boxer is transported to a slaughter house or glue-boiler.
 Clover pleads for Boxer to help him get out of the truck, but the elderly horse is too frail to kick his way out.
-Boxer vanishes without any trace in the future.
-Squealer claims that Boxer was not brought to a slaughterhouse, but that the veterinarian had purchased the butcher’s vehicle and had not yet repainted the words on the side.
+Boxer vanishes without any trace in future.
+Squealer claims that Boxer was not brought to a slaughter house, but rather that the veterinarian had purchased the butcher’s vehicle and had not yet repainted the words on the side.
 When the animals hear this, they become satisfied.
 Then, a grocer’s van delivers a crate of scotch to the pigs, who drink it all and don’t wake up until afternoon the next day.

 Summary of Chapter 10:

 Time pass, and Animal Farm goes towards its last transformation.
 Jones dies in a drunken state at home.
 Muriel, Jessie, Pincher, and Bluebell are dead now.
 Clover has reached the age of 14 and has not retired yet, even though she is two years older than the age of retirement.
 Thanks to the purchase of two of Pilkington’s fields, the farm now has more animals, and its land have expanded.
 The second windmill is now operational and is used to grind grain.
 But, except cunning and clever pigs, all animals continue to live miserable lives with little food.
 Clover witnesses a startling sight of Squealer walking like a man on his hind legs.
 Napoleon exits from the farmhouse with a whip in his trotter, other pigs also moving following him.
 The fool sheep bleat a modified slogan: “Four legs good, two legs better!”
 Clover also sees that the Seven Commandments were written on a wall that has been repainted: “ALL ANIMALS ARE EQUAL /, BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS”.
-All the pigs, finally, start carrying whips and dressing in Jones’ garb.
+All of the pigs, finally, start carrying whips and dressing in Jones’ garb.

 A delegation of neighboring farmers is given a tour of the farm in the novel’s last chapter, following which they meet Napoleon and the other pigs in the farmhouse’s dining room.
 Mr. Pilkington makes a toast to the farm’s progress.
-After that, Napoleon gives a speech outlining his new policies: The word “comrade” will be banned, there will be no more Sunday meetings, Old Major’s skull will be buried, and the farm flag will be replaced with a plain green field.
+After that, Napoleon gives a speech outlining his new policies: The word “comrade” will be banned, there will be no more Sunday meetings, old Major’s skull will be buried, and the farm flag will be replaced with a plain green field.
 His most significant policy shift is his statement that Animal Farm will be renamed Manor Farm.
-The pigs play cards with men shortly after Napoleon’s speech, but a noisy brawl ensues when Pilkington and Napoleon try to play the card game: ace of spades.
+The pigs begin playing cards with men shortly after Napoleon’s speech, but a noisy brawl ensues when Pilkington and Napoleon try to play the card game: ace of spades.
 Clover and the other animals cannot distinguish between humans and pigs as they see the conflicts through the dining-room window.